Family Day (Canada): Yukon Heritage Day

 Yukon Heritage Day (Journée du Patrimoine du Yukon) is a holiday observed in Yukon on the Friday before the last Sunday of February.
 (This date is disputed by some.)
 Although the government and many businesses are closed on this day, it is not a statutory holiday.

 Elsewhere

 Governments in the remaining jurisdictions without February holidays have come under some pressure to harmonize.
 Ontario's enactment of Family Day has meant the Canadian financial sector, including the Toronto Stock Exchange, largely shuts down on this date.
 In 2008, federal NDP leader Jack Layton proposed that it be made a federal holiday.
 Not being a federal holiday, federally regulated workplaces (such as the post office) work on Family Day regardless of the day's status in the respective provinces.

+Origin

+Despite the emphasis on positive social values, Family Day has controversial roots in Alberta as a means of political damage control.
+The late Progressive Conservative Party leader Don Getty had called a provincial election for March 20, 1989.
+At that time in 1988, new seat belt laws had been passed, and Getty was unhappy with Sun columnist Don Wanagas for labeling him a "closet seat-belt abuser."
+The premier at a media scrum called out, "I maybe whack my kids, beat my wife, but I've never abused a seat belt in my life."
+The offensive quip received intense backlash from the public.
+Soon afterward, on August 18, 1988, Getty's 31-year-old son Dale was arrested in an Edmonton motel room for attempting to sell cocaine to an undercover Mountie.
+Six months later, the 1989 Throne Speech announced a new February holiday allowing families to spend more time together.